Adroiti/docs-for-code-review-tools/Cppcheck/mismatchSize.md

 ## Description

-The allocated size sz is not a multiple of the underlying type`s size.
+The allocated size sz is not a multiple of the underlying type’s size.

 ## Further Reading